-Freedom of Expression Is a human right
+Freedom of expression is a human right.

 You have the right to express your thoughts, share information, and peacefully advocate for change, which is essential for a just society where all can enjoy human rights.